 Power, Money, and Diplomacy: The $6 Billion Dilemma of Israel’s Arms Industry

 Is Halakha Different in Israel and the Diaspora?
-The Impact of Zionism on Halakhic Rulings
+Autopsies and the Controversy Over the Creation of Israel’s Medical Schools

 What’s the Most Controversial Pasuk in the Torah?
 Medieval and Modern Perspectives on the Timely Meaning of Torah